Standards for VET Regulators

 The Industry and Skills Council has endorsed the Standards for VET Regulators 2015.
-The purpose of these Standards is to ensure:
+These Standards ensure:

-- integrity of nationally recognised training by regulating RTOs and VET accredited courses
+- the integrity of nationally recognised training by regulating RTOs and VET accredited courses

 - consistency in the VET regulators’ implementation and interpretation of the standards applying to RTOs and VET accredited courses

 - accountability and transparency of VET regulators.

 The Standards for VET Regulators describe a series of outcomes that regulators must achieve but do not prescribe how to achieve these outcomes.

 How the Standards relate to ASQA